spacelift-io/user-documentation/docs/vendors/cloudformation/integrating-with-sam.md

 # Integrating with SAM

-In order to use [SAM](https://aws.amazon.com/serverless/sam/) in a CloudFormation Stack you'll need to do two things: create a Docker image with SAM included and invoke SAM in `before_init` hooks.
+In order to use [SAM](https://aws.amazon.com/serverless/sam/){: rel="nofollow"} in a CloudFormation Stack you'll need to do two things: create a Docker image with SAM included and invoke SAM in `before_init` hooks.

 The first one can be done using a Dockerfile akin to this one: